 The Australian and New Zealand Fontan Registry is a population-based registry collecting health information on all patients who have undergone the Fontan procedure (used to treat single-ventricle congenital heart disease) living in Australia and New Zealand.
-Recruitment is ongoing and, as of the end of 2017, there are 1,574 registered patients.
 It is the largest Fontan database in the world, providing researchers and doctors with information to help improve treatment options and long-term health outcomes for patients.

 The aims of the Registry are to facilitate understanding of the changing composition and health outcomes of this cohort through population-based, longitudinal follow up; better delineate associations between short-term and long-term outcomes and modifiable factors; provide vital information for health service provision and planning; and enable recruitment for prospective, randomised trials.

 |Study name||The Australian and New Zealand (ANZ) Fontan Registry|

 |Current principal investigator/s||